-To date, we have completed two Phase 2 studies in plaque psoriasis and a Phase 2 proof of concept study in atopic dermatitis with roflumilast cream, and have initiated a Phase 3 program in plaque psoriasis, which includes three studies comprised of two pivotal studies (DERMIS-1 and DERMIS-2) and an open label extension.
-We also anticipate commencing more advanced clinical trials of roflumilast cream in the treatment of atopic dermatitis.
+To date, we have completed two Phase 2 studies in plaque psoriasis, a Phase 2 study in atopic dermatitis with roflumilast cream, and a Phase 2 study in seborrheic dermatitis with roflumilast foam, and have completed enrollment in a Phase 3 program in plaque psoriasis, which includes three studies comprised of two pivotal studies (DERMIS-1 and DERMIS-2) and an open label extension (DERMIS-OLE).
+We also anticipate commencing pivotal Phase 3 clinical trials of roflumilast cream for the treatment of atopic dermatitis in late 2020 or early 2021.
 Failure to successfully complete, or delays in, our pivotal trials or related regulatory submissions would prevent us from or delay us in obtaining regulatory approval for our product candidates.
 In addition, it is possible that the FDA may refuse to accept for substantive review any NDAs that we submit for our product candidates or may conclude after review of our applications that they are insufficient to obtain marketing approval of our product candidates.
+We are finalizing the study designs for our Phase 3 program to evaluate ARO-151 in patients with atopic dermatitis.
+While the FDA encouraged us at our End of Phase 2 meeting to generate additional clinical data on the two ARQ-151 doses studied in our Phase 2 study, they also did not raise objections to us proceeding into Phase 3 with a single dose.
 If the FDA does not accept our applications or issue marketing authorizations for our product candidates, it may require that we conduct additional clinical, preclinical or manufacturing validation studies and submit that data before it will reconsider our applications.
 Depending on the extent of these or any other FDA-required studies, approval of any NDA for any other applications that we submit may be delayed by several years, or may require us to expend more resources than we have available.
 It is also possible that additional studies, if performed and completed, may not be considered sufficient by the FDA to approve our NDAs.
 Additionally, similar risks could apply to receipt of marketing authorizations by comparable regulatory authorities in foreign jurisdictions.